sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 bunch of uncaught exceptions, thus saving your server processes.

 What to do once you've caught an error?
+You've caught an error with your domain (TODO: image of catching a fish)

 ### Log the error.